trinker/sentimentr/README.md

 Usage
 =====

-There are two main functions in **sentimentr** with two helper functions summarized in the table below:
+There are two main functions in **sentimentr** with three helper functions summarized in the table below:

 <table>
 <thead>